-

 - a medical practitioner photographing a patient for the patient's medical file, when this was not necessary to provide a health service.[21]

-- collecting personal information about a group of individuals, when information is only required for some of those individuals
+- collecting personal information about a group of individuals, when information is only required for some of those individuals.
+For example, collecting personal information about all job applicants, when information is only required for shortlisted candidates

 - collecting more personal information than is required for a function or activity.
 For example, collecting all information entered on an individual’s driver licence when the purpose is to establish if the individual is aged 18 years or over